 “If you will all notice, the formulas in front of you hold elements that will react dangerously with one another if used incorrectly,” He commenced, “Your job is to discern which molecules form together to create solutions not cataclysms….
 Begin.”

 I heard the groans and whispers before I saw the looks of unhappiness from every student.
 It made me want to chuckle.
-I got to work with a smug grin.
+I gripped my pencil tight and got to work with a smug grin.